An easy blackberry cobbler recipe made with sweet juicy blackberries and topped with a golden cobbler crust flavoured with vanilla and ground almonds.

 ✔️ Why you'll love this recipe!

-- A nice change from blackberry crumble.
+- It makes a nice change from blackberry crumble and blackberry pies.

 🛒 Ingredient notes

-For the fruit filling you will need;
+For the fruit cobbler filling you will need:

-- Blackberries - fresh or frozen blackberries can be used.
+Blackberries - fresh or frozen blackberries can be used.
 There is no need to defrost frozen blackberries before using them, but you will need to omit the lemon juice as frozen blackberries contain more moisture than fresh ones.

-- Lemon - the juice of half a lemon.
+Lemon - the juice of half a lemon.
 For an extra lemony flavour, add the zest too.

-- Brown Sugar - light brown sugar, or use caster sugar if that's all you have.
+Brown Sugar - light brown sugar, or use caster sugar if that's all you have.

-- Plain Flour - helps to thicken the blackberry juices that cook out when the blackberries are baked.
+Plain Flour - helps to thicken the blackberry juices that cook out when the blackberries are baked.
 Plain flour can be substituted with cornflour.

-For the cobbler topping you will need;
+For the cobbler topping you will need:

-- Self Raising Flour - helps achieve a light fluffy cobbler topping
+Self Raising Flour - helps achieve a light fluffy cobbler topping

-- Caster Sugar - to sweeten the cobbler topping.
+Caster Sugar - to sweeten the cobbler topping.
 Swap for granulated sugar if you prefer.

-- Salt - a small pinch only.
+Salt - a small pinch to balance the sweetness.

-- Butter - cold and cubed.
+Butter - cold and cubed.
 The butter is rubbed into the dry ingredients to make a breadcrumb consistency.

-- Milk - helps bind the cobbler mixture together into a soft biscuit dough.
+Milk - helps bind the cobbler mixture together into a soft biscuit dough.

-- Vanilla Extract - for flavour, or substitute for almond extract.
+Vanilla Extract - for flavour, or substitute for almond extract.

 🔪 How to make blackberry cobbler